 sets out specific procedures for when and how a workers’ compensation claim may be reopened.
 The specific procedure depends on how long the claim has been closed.
 For claims that have been closed less than one year, the insurer is only required to reopen the claim if:

 - Medical evidence demonstrates that an objective change in the claimant’s medical condition has taken place.

 - There is clear and convincing evidence that the claimant’s change in circumstances was primarily caused by the injury covered by the original claim.

-A claim must be reopened within one year of being closed if the claimant wasn’t forced off of work for at least five days, and didn’t receive benefits for permanent partial disability.
+, and didn’t receive benefits for permanent partial disability.
 In other words, for relatively minor injuries workers have a shorter timeframe to reopen their claims.

 To reopen a claim that has been closed for a year or more, the claimant must show three things:

 - A change of circumstances (complications during recovery, discovery of previously undiagnosed problems, and so on) warrants an increase or rearrangement of compensation.